 Beyond tracking leads, signups, or e-commerce purchases, you’ll also want to take a holistic look at how your campaign performed and where you could improve for next time.

-For example, you can glean insights about your followers’ preferences and what content resonated best with them, what medium they liked most, and what channel performed best.
+For example, you can glean insights about what content resonated best with your audience, what format generated the most buzz, and what channel drove the most engagements.

 If you’re not sure where to start, Later’s Instagram Analytics feature gives you a visual overview of how your posts and stories are performing — all in an easy-to-use dashboard.

 You can track up to 3 months worth of Instagram posts and stories, so you can see which have performed best — and filter by key metrics, such as likes, reach, comments, and more.